The System Remembers the Excluded

 One of the central observations in Family Constellations is that everyone who belongs to a family system has a place within it.

-Family Constellations offers another perspective by exploring how exclusion, belonging, unconscious loyalty, and unresolved family experiences may influence emotional patterns, relationships, and family dynamics across generations.
+Family Constellations offers one way of understanding how exclusion, belonging, unconscious loyalty, and unresolved family experiences may influence emotional patterns and family relationships across generations.

 A Core Systemic Principle